What we stand for

 Always innovative, we have regularly broken new ground in publishing.
 The first in Ireland to take publishing for children seriously, we are the country’s leading publisher of books for young people.
 The first to publish true crime, the first to create quality graphic novels, the first to explore many other genres - we are always up for a challenge!
 The O’Brien Press is truly independent and committed to putting great books into the hands of readers of all ages.

-The O'Brien Press was established in 1974 by Michael O’Brien and his father Thomas, evolving out of a family-run printing and type house, and over the past forty-five years has established a reputation for quality and excellence in publishing for adults and children.
+The O'Brien Press was established in 1974 by Michael O’Brien and his father Thomas, evolving out of a family-run printing and type house, and over more than forty-five years has established a reputation for quality and excellence in publishing for adults and children.

 We have been at the forefront in exploring and developing new areas of publishing, such as sport (Captain Fantastic by Mick McCarthy), true crime (The General by Paul Williams), humorous fiction (The Mammy by Brendan O’Carroll, Ross O’Carroll-Kelly) and humour (a highlight of the last decade has been the Feckin’ Collection, now with sixteen titles: The Feckin’ Book of Irish Slang alone has sold over 75,000 copies).